RunawayFromMeBby/Data-Science-Salary-Analysis/README.md

 Some limitations to our data were:

 1. Salary data is almost exclusively from Glassdoor
-2. We had limited knowledge in running statistical analysis
-3. We had limited amount of data for each state and city
+2. We had limited amount of data for each state and city
-4. The dataset was last updated 2 months ago
+3. The dataset was last updated 2 months ago